Ellen Carey: Life and career

-Carey was born in New York City in 1952.
+Carey was born in New York City.
 She studied at the Art Students League of New York (1970) before attending the Kansas City Art Institute, where she earned a BFA in 1975.
-She was part of a mid-1970s Buffalo avant-garde while in graduate school at the State University of New York at Buffalo (MFA, 1978), which included artists Cindy Sherman, Robert Longo and Charles Clough and spawned the alternative spaces Hallwalls and Center for Exploratory and Perceptual Arts (CEPA), each of which held exhibitions of her early painted self-portraits.
+She was part of a mid-1970s Buffalo, NY avant-garde while in graduate school at the State University of New York at Buffalo (MFA, 1978).
+It included artists Cindy Sherman, Robert Longo and Charles Clough and spawned the alternative spaces Hallwalls and Center for Exploratory and Perceptual Arts (CEPA), each of which held exhibitions of her early painted self-portraits.
 In 1979, after receiving a CAPS grant, she moved to New York City and rented a studio in Soho.
 She was one of the first artists invited into the Polaroid Corporation's program to sponsor artists interested in exploring the potential of its "instant film"; the technology played a key role in her Neo-Geo, post-psychedelic self-portraits of the 1980s and her later "Photography Degree Zero" abstract work.

-During her first decade in New York, Carey was featured in prominent shows at PS1 ("The Altered Photograph," 1979), the New Museum, White Columns, the Albright-Knox Art Gallery, the Bronx Museum of Art, the São Paulo Biennale ("The Heroic Figure," traveling 1984-6), The Alternative Museum, and ICP, among others.
-Her one-person exhibitions include a ten-year survey at ICP (1987), and shows at the Center for Photography at Woodstock (1996), Real Art Ways (2000), Museum of Contemporary Photography (2002), Wadsworth Atheneum Museum of Art (2004), Lyman Allyn Art Museum (2006), and the Amon Carter Museum (2018).
-She is also included in the international traveling exhibit, "The Polaroid Project: At the Intersection of Art and Technology" (2017–20).
+During her first decade in New York, Carey was featured in shows at PS1 ("The Altered Photograph", 1979), the New Museum, White Columns, the Albright-Knox Art Gallery, the Bronx Museum of Art, the São Paulo Biennale ("The Heroic Figure", traveling 1984-6), The Alternative Museum, and ICP, among others.
+Her one-person exhibitions include a ten-year survey at ICP (1987), and shows at the Center for Photography at Woodstock (1996), Real Art Ways (2000), Museum of Contemporary Photography (2002), Wadsworth Atheneum Museum of Art (2004), Lyman Allyn Art Museum (2006), the Amon Carter Museum (2018) and New Britain Museum (2023).
+She appeared in the international traveling exhibit, "The Polaroid Project: At the Intersection of Art and Technology" (2017–20) and the surveys, "Controlling the Chaos" (Carnegie Museum of Art, 2020) and "Alter Egos|Projected Selves" (Metropolitan Museum of Art, 2021).

 Since 1991, Carey has divided time between living and working in Hartford, Connecticut and New York City.

 Work

-Critic and curator Lyle Rexer identifies Carey as among the "most committed experimental photographers” in the United States; her explorations span black-and-white self-portraits embellished with paint, psychedelic portraits and abstract works made with the Polaroid 20 x 24, and cameraless, abstract photograms.
+Critic and curator Lyle Rexer identifies Carey as among the "most committed experimental photographers" in the United States; her explorations span black-and-white self-portraits embellished with paint, psychedelic portraits and abstract works made with the Polaroid 20 x 24, and cameraless, abstract photograms.
 She has experimented with the medium's chemical, light-related, color and material properties, often rejecting its documentary dimension and hierarchical relations of subject and object in favor of possibilities residing between painting and sculpture, realized through the manipulation of process and printing.
 Her work references a wide-range of movements, including Op Art and Neo-Geo, Neo-Expressionism, Surrealism and Dada, Minimalism, Conceptual art, feminism and performance art.
 Carey's art can be organized into three major categories: early self-portraits and portraits; abstract photograms she collectively titles, "Struck by Light"; and abstract, Polaroid-based works she titles, "Photography Degree Zero."